prisma/engines-wrapper/README.md

 This repository contains the code for packages `@prisma/engines`, `@prisma/engines-version`, `@prisma/fetch-engine` and `@prisma/get-platform`.
 They are wrapping the [Prisma Rust Engines](https://github.com/prisma/prisma-engines) in npm packages to be used by the [Prisma CLI, the Client](https://github.com/prisma/prisma), and other tooling.

-[The automated publish pipeline](https://github.com/prisma/engines-wrapper/actions/workflows/publish-engines.yml), triggered itself during the publish process of [`prisma-engines`](https://github.com/prisma/prisma-engines), also triggers use of these packages via GitHub Actions workflows in other repositories (e.g. [`prisma/prisma`](https://github.com/prisma/prisma) and [`prisma/prisma-fmt-wasm`](https://github.com/prisma/prisma-fmt-wasm)).
+[The automated publish pipeline](https://github.com/prisma/engines-wrapper/actions/workflows/publish-engines.yml), is triggered during the publish process of [`prisma-engines`](https://github.com/prisma/prisma-engines) by the [engineer CLI](https://github.com/prisma/engineer/blob/master/src/trigger/mod.rs).
+This `engines-wrapper` Action triggers use of these published npm packages via GitHub Actions workflows in other repositories (e.g. [`prisma/prisma`](https://github.com/prisma/prisma) and [`prisma/prisma-fmt-wasm`](https://github.com/prisma/prisma-fmt-wasm)).